I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/bthddi/ns-bthddi-_brb_l2ca_open_channel.md

      <a href="..\wdm\nf-wdm-obreferenceobject.md">ObReferenceObject</a> and
      <a href="..\wdm\nf-wdm-obdereferenceobject.md">ObDereferenceObject</a> for which to
      maintain a reference count of.

+`OutResults`

+A
+     <a href="..\bthddi\ns-bthddi-_channel_config_results.md">CHANNEL_CONFIG_RESULTS</a> structure that
+     contains configuration parameters for the outbound request.

+`InResults`

+A CHANNEL_CONFIG_RESULTS structure that contains configuration parameters for the inbound
+     request.

+`IncomingQueueDepth`

+Specifies the incoming queue length in message transfer units (MTUs).

 ## Remarks
 To open a L2CAP channel, profile drivers should